Restrictions on realizable unitary operations imposed by symmetry and locality: Main Results

-Recall the example of the U(1) symmetry corresponding to rotations around the z axis for a system with $n$ qubits.
-In this case, the representation of symmetry on $l$ sites is $\{(e^{i \theta Z})^{\otimes l}: \theta\in [0,2\pi)\}$, which decomposes to $l+1$ inequivalent irreps of U(1).
-Hence, $ |\text{Irreps}_{\text{U}(1)}(l)|=l+1$.
-Therefore, Eq.(\ref{Eq:dim3}) implies that for a system with $n$ qubits the difference between the dimensions of the manifold of all symmetric unitaries and those generated by $k$-local symmetric unitaries is, at least, $n-k$.
-This means that under any restrictions on locality, i.e., if $k<n$, most symmetric unitaries cannot be implemented using local symmetric unitaries.
-As an example, we show that if $k<n$ then the family of unitaries $\{e^{i\theta Z^{\otimes n}}: \theta\in[0,2\pi)\}$ generated by the Hamiltonian $Z^{\otimes n}$ cannot be implemented using $k$-local U(1)-invariant unitaries (except a finite set of points in this family).
+Recall the example of the U(1) symmetry for a system of $n$ qubits.
+In this case, the representation of symmetry on $n$ sites is $(e^{i \theta Z})^{\otimes n}=\exp(i\theta [n I-2 N])$ for $\theta\in [0,2\pi)$, where $N=\sum_j ({I}-Z_j)/{2}$ determines the total \emph{charge} (or, excitations) in the system.
+It follows that the irreps of U(1) can be labeled by distinct eigenvalues of $N$, which take integer values $m=0,\cdots, n$.
+Then, Eq.(\ref{Eq:dim3}) implies that for a system with $n$ qubits the difference between the dimensions of the manifold of all symmetric unitaries and those generated by $k$-local symmetric unitaries is, at least, $n-k$.
+Remarkably, it turns out that in this case this bound holds as equality.
+In Methods we present a full characterization of Hamiltonians that can be generated using $k$-local U(1)-invariant Hamiltonians.
+This result, for instance, implies that even if one can implement all U(1)-invariant unitaries that act on $n-1$ qubits, still the unitary $\exp({i\phi Z^{\otimes n}})$ cannot be implemented for generic values of $\phi$.